jordanmor/tts-dashboard-project/README.md

 - shows direction of sorted field
 - utilizes pagination
 - utilizes a page size filter
+- handles and displays to user select error messages from backend
 - has custom styling and a theme based on three of The Hartford's main website colors